darrenjkt/MS3D/README.md

 - **Compatible with any 3D detector**.
 MS3D just requires 3D bounding boxes as input so it is compatible with any 3D detector.
 Generated labels can be used to replace human-annotated labels in supervised training of any 3D detector.
 - Preserves **real-time inference** capability of detectors as we don't modify detector architecture.

-Our box fusion method, KBF, can be used for **detector ensembling** in a supervised setting as well and can outperform [Weighted Box Fusion (WBF)](https://github.com/ZFTurbo/Weighted-Boxes-Fusion), a popular box fusion method for 3D detector ensembling.
-See our [KBF demo](tools/kbf_demo.ipynb)
+Our box fusion method, KBF, can be used for **detector ensembling** in a supervised setting as well and can outperform [Weighted Box Fusion (WBF)](https://github.com/ZFTurbo/Weighted-Boxes-Fusion).
+See our first MS3D paper for comparison results and a simple demo [here](tools/kbf_demo.ipynb).

 ## Overview